 The ERI, affiliated to the Department of Philosophy at the University of Zurich, is dedicated to research, academic teaching and services to the public in the area of philosophical ethics.
-The Chairs for Normative Ethics (Prof. Halbig) and for Applied Ethics (Prof. Schaber) and since 2008 the Chair for Political Philosophy (Prof. Cheneval) belong to the ERI.
+The Chairs for Normative Ethics (Prof. Halbig), for Applied Ethics (Prof. Schaber), since 2008 the Chair for Political Philosophy (Prof. Cheneval), since 2019 the SNSF Professorship (Prof. Löschke), and since 2021 the Assistant Professorship for Political Theory (Prof. Page) belong to the ERI.

 Work at the ERI includes: